Yūka Kageyama

-Yūka Kageyama (影山 優佳, Kageyama Yūka) is a Japanese actress and presenter, represented by Production Ogi.
-She is a former member of the girl group Hinatazaka46.
+Yūka Kageyama (影山 優佳, Kageyama Yūka) is a Japanese actress and television personality.
+She gained widespread recognition for her football expertise and commentary, particularly during the 2022 FIFA World Cup, and has continued her football-related media work alongside her entertainment career, including coverage of the 2026 FIFA World Cup.

-Kageyama made her acting debut in the series Re:Mind (2017), and her first film appearance was in Kaguya-sama Final: Love Is War (2021).
-She frequently appears in media related to football and was the Japan Ambassador for the football video game FIFA 22.
+Kageyama began her career as a member of the girl group Hinatazaka46 (formerly Hiragana Keyakizaka46) from 2016 to 2023.
+She made her acting debut in the group's television drama Re:Mind (2017) and made her film debut in Kaguya-sama Final: Love Is War (2021).
+After departing from Hinatazaka46, she joined the Production Ogi agency and has since expanded her career as an actress and television personality, appearing in television dramas, films, stage productions, variety programs, and commercials.
+Her notable works include Hakobiya (2024), the first stage adaptation of Future Boy Conan (2024), Mr. Mikami's Classroom, Synanthrope, and Salary Man Kintaro (all 2025).
+She also released her first essay collection in 2026.

 Career

 2015–2018: Early career, acting debut

 In 2015, Kageyama took part in the second AKB48 Group Draft Conference, a joint audition held by AKB48 and its Japan-based sister groups.
 She advanced to the final round, but was not selected to become a trainee.

 Kageyama's practice bib in Hiragana Keyakizaka46.

-On May 8, 2016, the same day as her fifteenth birthday, Kageyama passed the audition for Hiragana Keyakizaka46 and became a first generation member of the group.
+On May 8, 2016, the same day as her 15th birthday, Kageyama passed the audition for Hiragana Keyakizaka46 and became a first generation member of the group.
 She was introduced to the public on May 11.
 Within the group, Kageyama was noted for her abilities in both academics and sports, which are often shown in her television appearances, in addition to her singing skills.
 Her fandom name is Kagesapo (カゲサポ), which is short for "Kageyama Supporters" and announced in May 2021.

 In 2017, Kageyama made her acting debut in the Hiragana Keyakizaka46 drama Re:Mind, aired on TV Tokyo and Netflix.
 Real Sound praised her "impactful" performance as the hidden mastermind, her insane nature "flickering" as she calmly explains her plan during the reveal.

 2018–2020: Hiatus

 On June 1, 2018, Kageyama announced that she was going into hiatus to prepare for the University of Tokyo entrance examinations.
 During her hiatus, she won a bronze medal in the 2018 Japan Philosophy and Ethics Grand Prix.
+She later revealed that she did not take the university examinations in the end, due to health issues.

 In March 2019, Hiragana Keyakizaka46 was rebranded into Hinatazaka46.
-Kageyama did not appear in Hinatazaka46's first four singles; her first appearance in a Hinatazaka46 music release was in the 2020 album Hinatazaka.
+Kageyama did not take part in Hinatazaka46's first four singles; her first participation in a Hinatazaka46 music release was for the 2020 album Hinatazaka.
 However, she did make surprise appearances in the final concert of the 2018 Hashiridasu Shunkan Tour and in the group's 2019 photobook, Tachikogi.
 She resumed entertainment activities on May 26, 2020, with a post on her official blog.